How far from London? Approximately an hour from London Victoria or London Bridge.

 How far from London?
 Approximately one hour from London Fenchurch Street.

-A visit to Cockle Row is a must, with tiny shacks and restaurants serving fresh bivalves and other Essex seaside treats.
+A visit to Cockle Row is a must, with tiny shacks and restaurants serving bivalves and other Essex seaside treats.
 There’s a growing foodie scene here, too.
-Poco Gelato, for example, is famous for its strawberry and black pepper ice cream.
+Cookie's & Cones, for example, is an indie dessert shop that serves gelato and Cadbury milkshakes.
+Rossi Ice Cream parlour also shouldn't be overlooked for a scoop by the seaside.